-Guided by the map, visitors navigate from one residential property to the next.
-To help navigate this year's Cloverleaf Garden Tour, each property is identified by a bow and flowers on a stick.
+Guided by the map (part of the ticket), visitors navigate from one residential property to the next.
+To help you navigate, each property is identified by a "Mississauga Garden Festival" sign.

-Upon arrival, visitors stroll through the gardens on the property.
+Upon arrival, visitors check in with the garden sitter, and then stroll through the gardens on the property.
 Be sure to chat with the property owner.

 Plan on having a good breakfast to last you the 4 hours (9am-1pm), as you're likely to need the whole time to see all the gardens at a leisurely pace.

 By 1:30pm, return to the Bradley Museum for the cake cutting ceremony and the key guest speaker.